dereka6797/Caclulator/README.md

 One of the first things to start doing is ridding of a few unecessary files within the React App folder.

-Inside the code editor I then began by adding a Components folder, which holds all other .js files aside from your initial App.js file.

-Everything from there will be found within the files provided to you, please take as you will and change it to your hearts desire.
+Everything from there will be found within the files provided to you, this project is insanely easy and basic, though provies some of the best results out there.
+Please take as you will and change it to your hearts desire.

 Enjoy!